 Effect on Water

-Beneficial insects like honeybees, butterflies and many other types of predators and pollinators can be affected badly with exposure to pesticides.
-Their population will decrease with the passage of time.
+Beneficial insects like honeybees, butterflies and many other types of predators and pollinators can be affected badly by exposure to pesticides.
+Their population will decrease with time.

 Pesticides have proven to be a blessing to farmers and people all over the world by rising agricultural yield and offering various indirect benefits to society.
-However, the risks that pesticides pose to human health and the environment have put a question about their effectiveness.
-Although we cannot eliminate the use of pesticide completely, we can minimize their usage by other methods, we have to keep check and balance while using pesticides.
+However, the risks that pesticides pose to human health and the environment have put into question their effectiveness.
+Although we cannot eliminate the use of pesticides, we can minimize their usage by other methods, we have to keep check and balance while using pesticides.

 The increasing use of pesticides creates a greater threat to the environment and human health.
 There is a need to manage all these circumstances by producing maximum without diminishing natural resources.
 Alternative cropping methods, IPM, use of biopesticides, biocontrol agents, and cultural, mechanical, and physical methods will use as an alternative instead of pesticides.